adam-r-kowalski/atom/README.md

 ### Functions

-In Wave, you define a function using the `fn` keyword, followed by a list of parameters and their types, the return type, and then the function body.
+In Atom, you define a function using the `fn` keyword, followed by a list of parameters and their types, the return type, and then the function body.

 ```atom
 fn max(x: i32, y: i32) -> i32 {